leec94/scorecard/CONTRIBUTOR_LADDER.md

-# OpenSSF Scorecard Contributor ladder
+# OpenSSF Scorecard Contributor Ladder

 This document outlines the various contributor roles in the Scorecard project, along with their respective prerequisites and responsibilities.
 It also defines the process by which users can request to change roles.